-There are a few medication options in the United States when you are planning an induction.
+There are a few medication options when you are planning to start lab (called induction of labor).
 Cytotec is one of the most popular due to its low cost and relative risk and benefits.
-Today we’ll talk about what to expect at a Misoprostil (the generic name) induction.
+Today we’ll talk about what to expect at a cytotec induction, how it’s different and why it’s not actually FDA approved for it.

 Information in this post: